ICD-10 diagnosis code

-Hopefully, many of you are familiar with the above condition, but the real facts are different.
-According to the Centers of Disease Control, among Americans age 20 years and older only 10% are aware of having pre-diabetes.
+According to the Centers for Disease Control, among Americans, age 20 years and older only 10% are aware of having prediabetes.

-Please go back and read the above statistic again, only around 7 million people are aware about having pre-diabetes and the other 66 million people don’t.
+In other words, only around 7 million people are aware of having prediabetes and the other 66 million people don’t.

-Many of these people consider themselves to be very healthy and don’t consider it necessary to see a doctor.
-You have probably also met similar people, haven’t you?
+Many of these people consider themselves to be healthy and don’t consider it necessary to see a doctor.

-Pre-diabetes is simply the phase prior to being diagnosed with diabetes.
-The glucose levels are higher than the normal range but not high enough to reach the diabetic level.
+Prediabetes is simply the stage before being diagnosed with diabetes.
+In this phase, the blood sugar levels are higher but not high enough to reach the diabetic level.

-Diabetes doesn’t develop in one night (there are a few possible exceptions).
-You don’t wake up in the morning and notice that you have a sugar level of 150 or 200 mg/dl.
-It is a process that can develop over a number of years.
+Except for a few incidents, diabetes doesn’t develop in one night.
+You don’t wake up in the morning and notice that you have a blood sugar level of 150 or 200 mg/dl.
+It is a process that develops over several years.

 Who is at risk?